adjust/dev-docs/docs/web/recording/device-info.md

 ## Web ID

-To identify web users in Adjust, Web SDK generates a unique `web_uuid` when it tracks the first session.
+To identify web users in Adjust, Web SDK generates a unique `web_uuid` when it tracks the first {term}`session`.
 The ID is created per subdomain and per browser.
 The identifier follows the {abbr}`UUID (Universally Unique Identifier)` format.

 Call the [`getWebUUID` method](#web-getwebuuid-invocation) to return this information as a **string**.